 Black activists, artists, religious leaders, and formerly enslaved people in search of basic freedoms have passed through Philadelphia and helped make the city what it is.
-See the sites around Philadelphia that are dedicated to sharing their stories.
+See the landmarks around Philadelphia that are dedicated to sharing their stories.

 National Constitution Center